Quentin Tarantino's unrealized projects: Never Again

 In 1996, Tarantino was set to direct The X-Files episode "Never Again", but he was prevented by the Directors Guild of America; the guild noted that Tarantino, who was not a member, failed to join the union after directing the ER episode "Motherhood", violating an agreement the two parties had made.
 A spokeswoman from 20th Century Fox later noted, "Quentin approached us, we were very excited at the opportunity.
 We made some special arrangements, and we're disappointed that it's not happening.
 But we bow to Quentin's philosophical stance [and] we hope something can be worked out for the future."
 The episode was eventually directed by Rob Bowman and released in 1997.

 Modesty Blaise

 In 1997, it was reported that Tarantino would write the screenplay for a Modesty Blaise film for Miramax, and planned as a franchise.
 An anticipated sequel, pending the first film's success, was to be written by Neil Gaiman.
 In 2004, he would later serve as an executive producer on My Name Is Modesty, an adaptation of the Modesty Blaise comic series.

+Sometimes We Touch

+In 1997, Variety reported that Tarantino optioned J.C.
+Pollock's then-upcoming book Sometimes We Touch.

-Untitled Green Lantern film
+Green Lantern

 In the late 1990s, Tarantino was offered to direct a film adaptation of Green Lantern before there was even a script, but he declined the offer.

+The Outfit

+Also in the late 1990s, Tarantino considered doing his version of Donald E. Westlake's The Outfit—previously filmed in 1973—with Robert De Niro as Parker, Harvey Keitel as his partner, and Pam Grier as the female lead.
+Specifically, the project was mooted during Tarantino's six-year hiatus from directing after the release of Jackie Brown and before committing to Kill Bill.
+Decides later, he expressed his regret that the opportunity had passed; "There's a part of me that wishes, now that they're older and can't do it, there's a part of me that really wishes I could have done that."

-Untitled Iron Man film
+Iron Man

 In 1999, Tarantino was also linked to a live-action Iron Man film, as director and writer.